 Delivery Pressure Mode (Normal operating mode) - The pump set is controlled to a discharge pressure setpoint using the active pressure sensor on the delivery main.

 Peer Pressure Mode (Option R1) - The pump set is controlled to a discharge pressure setpoint based on the desired pressure at a remote site and the difference between readings at the active discharge pressure sensor and remote pressure sensor.
-(The remote pressure gauge is situated at a strategic point within the water booster zone, and is typically a standard pressure gauge site which communicates the pressure to the water booster site via peer to peer communications.)
+(The remote pressure transmitter is situated at a strategic point within the water booster zone, and is typically a standard pressure gauge site which communicates the pressure to the water booster site via peer to peer communications.)

 Scheduled Delivery Pressure Mode (Option R2) – The pump set is controlled via a time profile which provides discharge pressure set points.